buddhafinger/pytorch-jupyter/README.md

 <b>What is this?:</b> A quick hash of pytorch docker container that I modified to include jupyter.
 Make sure to read through to the bottom for tips section.
 </div>

+#### Requires
+A working installation of Docker Engine with Docker Compose.

-To use this neat little bundle of love..
+To use this neat little bundle of love.. (run commands from the project directory.)

 #### to start
 'docker-compose up'